Hotel Gellért: History

-On June 24, 2019, Danubius sold the hotel to Indotek, an investment group, which announced plans to renovate and restore the Gellért and reposition it as a five-star luxury hotel, under the management of an international chain.
-The hotel closed for renovations on December 1, 2021 and ceased to be operated by Danubius Hotels at that point.
-The adjoining Gellért Baths remains in operation, as it is independently owned and operated, by the City of Budapest.
+On June 24, 2019, Danubius sold the hotel to Indotek, an investment group headed by Hungarian billionaire Dániel Jellinek.
+Indotek announced plans to renovate and restore the Gellért and reposition it as a five-star luxury hotel, under the management of an international chain.
+The hotel closed for renovations on December 1, 2021, and ceased to be operated by Danubius Hotels at that point.
+Indotek sold the shuttered hotel in December 2022 to BDPST Group, owned by István Tiborcz, son-in-law of Hungarian Prime Minister Viktor Orbán.